🛡️ EV Research Tool

 How do EV battery warranties compare across Tesla, Hyundai, Kia, Ford, GM, Rivian, and Lucid?

 Hyundai/Kia/Genesis: 10 years / 100,000 miles, 70% SOH, fully transferable — the best duration in the mainstream segment.
 Tesla: 8 years / 100,000–150,000 miles depending on trim, 70% SOH, supercharging explicitly does not void coverage.
 Ford: 8 years / 100,000 miles, 70% SOH, free NACS adapter for 2021–2024 cars covered under separate program.
-GM (Chevy, Cadillac, GMC): 8 years / 100,000 miles, 60% SOH on Bolt-era LG packs / 70% on Ultium.
+GM (Chevy, Cadillac, GMC): 8 years / 100,000 miles with a 75% capacity floor in the current (2025) warranty booklets — the strictest in the US market; Bolt-era booklets had no explicit floor.
 Rivian: 8 years / 175,000 miles on Quad Motor (segment-leading mileage), 70% SOH.
 Lucid: 8 years / 100,000 miles, 70% SOH, regional transfer restrictions apply.
 See the full scoring table below for side-by-side comparison.

 Which automaker has the longest EV battery warranty?